simoncozens/fonts-and-layout/localisation.md

         sub [aacute cacute ...] by [aacute.PLK cacute.PLK ...];
     } locl;

+> This general pattern - language-specific substitution rules in the `locl` feature - can be used for a large number of localisation customizations, particularly those based on the Latin script (simply because they tend to be one-to-one glyph replacements.)
+Further examples of the pattern include Navajo forms of the ogonek accent, and choosing between variants of the letter U+014A LATIN CAPITAL LETTER ENG (Ŋ) - "N-form" variants in the case of Sami languages and "n-form" variants for African ones.

 ### A detour about diacritics

-We've looked at the mark-to-base positioning and composition/decomposition substituions in previous chapters.
+We've looked at the mark-to-base positioning and composition/decomposition substitutions in previous chapters.
 Why, then, do we need to design separate glyphs for `cacute` and `cacute.PLK` - can't we just design separate *accents* and have the OpenType system tie them together for us?
 In fact, why do we even need to include a `cacute` in our font *at all*?
 Can't we just have the font automatically compose the glyph out of the c base glyph and the acute mark, and automatically position it for us?
 Hey, why can't we do that for *all* our diacritic characters?
 As with many things in life, the answer is: sure, you *can*, but that doesn't mean you *should*.

 There are a few reasons why it's best to design and include precomposed forms of all the accented glyphs you're going to support, rather than rely on automatic composition.
 For one thing, there's kerning: it's much easier to test and edit the kerning for "Tå" in your font editor than adding tricky kern triplets in OpenType feature code.